BAK2K3/hard-drivers/README.md

 **Bot/Spam prevention on form completion**

 Once the Form Processing has been implemented, consideration needs to be given to how to prevent form submission being abused by bots.
-There are [many intuitive](https://www.lifewire.com/solutions-to-protect-web-forms-from-spam-3467469) ways this could be implemented, such as Captcha, Human Tests, and bot-only forms fields.
+There are [many intuitive](https://www.lifewire.com/solutions-to-protect-web-forms-from-spam-3467469) ways this could be implemented, such as Captcha, Human Tests, and bot-only form fields.

 **Provide Live Service**